Evolution of confined quantum scalar fields in curved spacetime. Part I: Summary and conclusions

-The time-dependent Bogoliubov transformation obtained with this method cannot, in general, be given a direct physical interpretation in terms of mode-mixing and particle creation phenomena, simply because the modes constructed for each spacelike hypersurface do not correspond (in general) to modes with well-defined frequency with respect to some time, and therefore they do not yield a physically unambiguous quantization in terms of particles.
-However, if there is a region of spacetime (long enough in time) in which the time translation along the chosen time coordinate is a symmetry, then automatically the modes as constructed with the method correspond to modes with well-defined frequency in that region.
-In such cases, the quantization in these modes has the adequate interpretation in terms of particles, and the Bogoliubov transformation between two such regions has also its usual physical meaning in terms of mode-mixing and particle creation.
+The time-dependent Bogoliubov transformation obtained with this method cannot, in general, be given a direct physical interpretation in terms of mode-mixing and particle creation phenomena, simply because the modes constructed for each spacelike hypersurface do not correspond (in general) to modes with well-defined frequency with respect to some time, and therefore they do not yield a physically unambiguous quantisation in terms of particles.
+However, if there is a region of spacetime (long enough in time) in which the time translation along the chosen time coordinate is a symmetry,\footnote{The requisite that~$F(t) = 0$ to avoid negative eigenvalues must be also satisfied.
+See \ref{F_quant}.} then automatically the modes as constructed with the method correspond to modes with well-defined frequency in that region.
+In such cases, the quantisation in these modes has the adequate interpretation in terms of particles, and the Bogoliubov transformation between two such regions has also its usual physical meaning in terms of mode-mixing and particle creation.
 In the regions where this is not the case, the modes and Bogoliubov transformations constructed can be considered just as an ``integration tool'' for computing the physically meaningful cases, although their potential meaning as some sort of approximation will be analysed in future works.

 We stress that the method is of general applicability, just under the considered assumptions.
-However, as much as we stress this generality, we should also emphasize that the method proves to be of special practical use in the case of small perturbations of the metric (or the boundary conditions) around a static situation.
+However, as much as we stress this generality, we should also emphasise that the method proves to be of special practical use in the case of small perturbations of the metric (or the boundary conditions, within the next forthcoming article on the method) around a static situation.
 For clarity, we number here the reasons of this utility: